Bash Sleep Command: A Quick Guide to Use It in Your Scripts

 Scenario 1: Sleep Command that Delays the Execution of Another Command in a Bash Script

-I will write a simple Bash shell script to show the exact behaviour of the sleep command…
+I will write a simple Bash shell script to show the exact behavior of the sleep command…

-…considering that the previous example couldn’t really show that the sleep command returned the shell back after 5 seconds.
+…considering that the previous example couldn’t show that the sleep command returned the shell after 5 seconds.

 Let’s write a script that does what I have explained in Scenario 1, it delays the execution of a command by X seconds (in this case 5 seconds).